Our history and industries

 We are proud of this heritage, and our products and services are designed to meet the needs of our members, employers and communities within these industries.

 Furniture and Joinery

-Cabinetmakers, upholsterers and joiners first came to Australia in the 18th century when Captain Arthur Philip led the First Fleet here in 1788.
-In those times of course there was no superannuation, and probably not much in the way of a fair wage.
-Equally there was little in the way of competition for the goods and services that cabinetmakers, upholsterers and joiners offered for sale.
+Cabinetmakers, upholsterers and joiners first came to Australia in the 18th century when Captain Arthur Phillip led the First Fleet here in 1788.
+In those times there was no superannuation and probably not much in the way of a fair wage.
+Equally, there was little in the way of competition for the goods and services that cabinetmakers, upholsterers and joiners offered for sale.